Nathan Wood (rugby league): Playing career

 Wood was a Souths junior but made his first-grade début for Balmain in round 17 of the 1993 season.
 Between 1993 and 2001 he played for the Balmain Tigers, Sydney Roosters and the New Zealand Warriors in the NSWRL premiership, Australian Rugby League and National Rugby League.
 He then moved to the Super League and played for the Wakefield Trinity Wildcats and the Warrington Wolves.
 He retired at the end of 2005 due to injury, moving back to Australia to care for his two sons.

 During his Warrington career Nat was in the victorious team that played the final game at Wilderspool Stadium in 2003 and was the first try scorer at the new Halliwell Jones Stadium in 2004, both games were against his old club Wakefield.

-Wood appeared as a challenger on the 2008 series of Gladiators.
+Wood appeared as a challenger on the 2008 series of Australian Gladiators.